At WES Since: 2021

 Bio:

 I am a native Parisian who has been in the DC area for the past 5 years.
 I have over 8 years of experience teaching French to students of all ages and levels.
 I have a Master’s Degree in Teaching French as a Foreign Language (FLE) from La Sorbonne Université in Paris.
 I am passionate about sharing my culture and getting students excited about learning French.
 My teaching style involves creating a dynamic, interactive environment in which students feel engaged and confident.
 I love sports, especially American football (go Ravens!) and soccer, and I have experience playing and coaching both.
-I enjoy travelling, experiencing new cultures, and cooking (mostly eating).
+I enjoy traveling, experiencing new cultures, and cooking (mostly eating).
 I am so happy to be part of the WES community!